 - Waistcoat in buff, dove grey, of Robin’s egg blue

-- Silk necktie
+- Silk necktie or Ascot tie

 - Well-polished black shoes (not patent leather)

-Formal Evening Weddings: Wear A Tuxedo
+Formal Evening Fall Weddings: Tuxedo

-Short answer: wear a tuxedo.
+If you’re planning to attend or host a formal fall wedding in the evening, we suggest a tuxedo.
 We have much more comprehensive information for black tie attire, but a quick rundown of black tie is as follows:

 - Black or midnight blue dinner jacket with matching trousers